jdemeyer1/teslaModel3PDConfig/README.md

 There are three methods of opening the charging port: from the Touchscreen, a double-click on the charging plug (the smaller end of the Mobile Connector), and pressing the lower right edge of the charging port.
 Once it was open, I waited for the Tesla logo to turn blue and inserted the charging plug.
 The Tesla logo flashed green indicating to the Model 3 was charging.

 The next day, I wanted to disconnect the charging plug from the Model 3.
 When I pulled on it, it would not come out.  **NOTE:** The charging plug is locked in place.

-After I turned on the Model 3, it unlocked the charging plug and I was able to remove the it.
+After I turned on the Model 3, it unlocked the charging plug and I was able to remove it.
 Alternatively, press and hold the button on the charging plug to release the lock.

 ### Locked Car Acknowledgement
 After the Model 3 locks, it flashes its lights and toots its horn.
 I found that having a horn acknowledgement occur early in the morning could be annoying to sleeping family members or neighbors.
 This acknowledgement is configurable.
 From the Touchscreen, select Controls -> Locks.
 Disable the Lock Confirmation Sound.